 - Fortified milk.

 It is recommended not to take vitamin D supplements.
-Intake of this vitamin in form of supplement may turn toxic.
+Intake of this vitamin in form of a supplement may turn toxic.

 Minerals to Strengthen Weak Legs